MarkusPic/ehyd_tools/README.md

 ## Commandline tool

+> ehyd_tools -h

 ```
-usage: ehyd_tools [-h] [-id ID] [-input INPUT] [--add_gaps] [-export EXPORT]
+usage: ehyd_tools [-h] [-id ID] [--input INPUT] [--add_gaps] [--to_csv]
-                  [--to_csv] [--max10a] [-start START] [-end END] [--plot]
+                  [--max10a] [--start START] [--end END] [--plot]
+                  [--statistics] [--meta] [--unix]

 optional arguments:
   -h, --help     show this help message and exit
   -id ID         the id number for the station from the ehyd.gv.at platform
-  -input INPUT    path to the rain input file including the filename
+  --input INPUT  path to the rain input file including the filename
   --add_gaps     get the gaps in the series as a csv table
-  -export EXPORT  path to the rain input file
   --to_csv       save the data to the current directory
   --max10a       consider only 10 years with the most availability
-  -start START    custom start time, Format="YYYY-MM-DD"
+  --start START  custom start time, Format="YYYY-MM-DD"
-  -end END        custom end time, Format="YYYY-MM-DD"
+  --end END      custom end time, Format="YYYY-MM-DD"
   --plot         plot the data
+  --statistics   creates a txt file with basic statistics (sum, max & min)
+  --meta         add the txt file with the meta data of the ehyd data
+  --unix         export the csv files with a "," as separator and a "." as
+                 decimal sign.
 ```

 ## Example